drowe67/misc/analog_vae/README.md

 1. Sweep different latent dimensions and choose best perf for given SNR.

 1. Can we use loss function as an objective measure for comparing different schemes?

+1. Naming thoughts:
+   * Can be interpreted as a VAE, would make some sense to ML people, but not helpful for comms people, perhap better as a second line description than a title
+   * Neural modem - as network selects constellation, or "neural speech modem"
+   * Neural channel coding - as network takes features and encoders them for transmisison of the channel